 How to Choose a Dehumidifier That’s Right for Your Home

 A dehumidifier can help prevent excess moisture in the air from turning into a mold and mildew problem.
-Read on to learn how to select the best possible unit, and what size dehumidifier you need for your space.
+Learn how to select the best possible unit, and what size dehumidifier you need for your space.

 Air quality can suffer in myriad ways.
 Excess humidity ranks among the least desirable effects.
 Left unchecked, moisture buildup can lead to several problems within the home including, but not limited to, musty odors, warped wood, peeling paint, and mold.

-If at any point during the year you become concerned about the high humidity level inside, what can you do to alter the status quo?
+If at any point during the year, you become concerned about the high humidity level inside, what can you do to alter the status quo?
 One word: dehumidifier.
-Continue reading to learn how to choose a dehumidifier for your home.
+We consulted Josh Mitchell, HVAC technician and owner of Air Conditioner Lab, and Dan Mingle, Vice President of Denver-based Sanders & Johnson Heating & Cooling, for their expert insights on how to choose a dehumidifier for your home.

 According to the CDC, exposure to damp, moldy environments can cause a variety of health problems that range from mild symptoms, like a stuffy nose or wheezing, to more serious symptoms such as fever, shortness of breath, and the development of asthma in children.

 “One of the most striking transformations I witnessed was with a family constantly battling mold in their basement,” Mitchell explains.
 “Their son had allergies, which were intensified by the spores.
 After installing a dehumidifier, the mold issue drastically receded, and the family reported a significant improvement in their son’s health and a fresher smell in their home.
 It was a clear case where controlling humidity directly bolstered well-being.”